3BixxPy/mcvideo2/README.md

 - first download by clicking the green "<> code" and selecting zip or use git
 - cd to your extracted folder containing everything with `cd C:\downloads\example\mcvideo2` in Command Prompt and follow these next steps
 - then do `pip install -r requirements.txt`
-- you will need to generate your video frames for that use `py mcvideo.py framegen C:\example\Video.mp4` now your frames should be located in videoname_frames \
+- you will need to generate your video frames for that use `py mcvideo.py framegen Video.mp4` (video has to be in your main folder -Bug) now your frames should be located in videoname_frames \
 **pro tip: if you want just an image just put your image in a folder and use that, PNG ONLY!!!**
 - for the main part of generating the minecraft video itself use this command `py mcvideo.py mcvideo C:\example\Video_Frames 80`
 80 is for the resolution use anything above 1, but i dont recommend using something bigger than 100